 Anticoccidial chemicals, coccidiosis, and coccidiostats being generally used as a mainstream strategy to control avian coccidiosis but these strategies have very high maintenance costs and show residual drug resistance in meat.
 Therefore all these conditions encouraged the development of alternative natural control strategies.
 Phytoremidies, i.e. use of medical local herbs like Allium sativum, Curcuma longa, and Tinospora cordifolia, etc, have shown Immunomodulator, coccidiostat, and anti-inflammatory in actions.
 These herbs help eliminate negative factors of microbial infections.
 They interact with the life cycle of Eimeria and inhibit the speculation of coccidia effectively.
 Active phytochemicals from these herbs have a therapeutic effect and act as immunomodulatory agents that boost antimicrobial immune responses to uphold the homeostasis of poultry health.
 These can be utilized as an alternative method to reinforce immune response against multiple avian coccidiosis species.

 The phytoconstituents are non-steroid anti-inflammatory (NSAIDs) in nature.
-They act as a therapeutic agent by generating the pharmacological response to subside the inflammation in the gut cause due to intracellular coccidial infiltration.
+They act as a therapeutic agent by generating the pharmacological response to subside the inflammation in the gut caused due to intracellular coccidial infiltration.

 We focus on the recent advances in the understanding of the potential of these herbs and their compounds to prevent and treat avian coccidiosis.
-However, the actions, mechanisms and therapeutic potential of these herbal ingredients against avian coccidiosis are the subject to study more…
+However, the actions, mechanisms, and therapeutic potential of these herbal ingredients against avian coccidiosis are the subjects to study more…